joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ![IceIh_std.png](figures/IceIh_std.png)

 The calculation consist of the following:
+1. Prerequisite
+2. Introduction
-1. Input parameter optimization
+3. Input parameter optimization
-2. Structure relaxation
+4. Structure relaxation
-3. Self-consistent field calculation
-4. Phonon calculation using Density-Functional Perturbation Theory (DFPT)
+5. Phonon calculation using Density-Functional Perturbation Theory (DFPT)
-5. Visualization, Analysis and experimental validation.
+6. Visualization, Analysis and experimental validation.

-Steps 3 to 7 of this tutorial describe the procedure.
+Steps 3 to 6 of this tutorial describe the procedure.

 ### Input parameters